NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

     ```shell
     --conf spark.rapids.python.concurrentPythonWorkers=2 \
     ```
-    This parameter limits the total concurrent running `Python process` for a Spark executor.
+    This parameter limits the total concurrent running _Python processes_ for a Spark executor.
     It defaults to 0 which means no limit.
-Note that for certain cases, setting this value too small _may result in  a hang for your Spark job_ because a task may contain multiple PandasUDF(`MapInPandas`) instances which results in multiple Python processes.
+Note that for certain cases, setting this value too small _may result in  a hang for your Spark job_ because a task may contain multiple Pandas UDF(`MapInPandas`) instances which result in multiple Python processes.
     Each process will try to acquire the Python GPU process semaphore.
 This may result in a deadlock situation because a Spark job will not proceed until all its tasks are finished.

-    For example, in a specific Spark Stage that contais 3 PandasUDFs, 2 Spark tasks are running and each task launches 3 Python process while we set this `concurrentPythonWorkers` to 4.
+    For example, in a specific Spark Stage that contains 3 Pandas UDFs, 2 Spark tasks are running and each task launches 3 Python processes while we set this `spark.rapids.python.concurrentPythonWorkers` to 4.

     ```python
     df_1 = df_0.mapInPandas(udf_1, schema_1)